obscureButTrue/obscureButTrue.github.io/_posts/2019-11-29-We-are-the-preserve.md

-We are the preserve.
-We fight entropy.
+We are the Preserve.

+The Preserve fight entropy.
+Entropy fights The Preserve.

-We collect stars.
-We extinguish stars.
-Bright stars are to become the dark food in the cold forever.
+Extinguish stars.
+Collect stars.
+To become dark sustenance for the cold forever.

-Stars are nospecies luxury.
-In moments a star consumes what could preserve eons.
-Stars are a nospecies luxury.
+Star is nospecies privilege.
+In one moment a star diffuses what could preserve eons.
+Star is nospecies luxury.

-Bright stars are to become the dark food in the cold forever.
+Stars are to become dark sustenance for the cold forever.

-We extinguish stars.
-We collect stars.
-We fight entropy.
+Extinguish stars.
+Collect stars.

+Entropy fights The Preserve.
+The Preserve fight entropy.

 We are the preserve.